 been cursed into a magical slumber for the last 20...10...I forget how long.

-Anyway, it’s been awhile.
+Anyway, its been awhile.
 Only the third Triforce, the Triforce of Courage, can

 awaken her.
 And that magical artifact is held deep within the bowls of the